yimuchen/GantryMQ/README.md

 - `pybind11` and python headers: for exposing C++ code to python
 - `fmt`: a standardized C++ formatting library
 - `wxWidget`, `libusb`: for interfacing with the DRS4 headless oscilloscope.
-- `python-opencv`: for interfacing with the webcam
+- `python-pika`: for the rabbit-MQ system used for client-server communication.

 ### Installing the Server software

-This can be done with direct copy and paste
+This can be done with direct command copy and paste:

 ```bash
 git clone https://github.com/UMDCMS/GantryMQ.git